-- Benaiah is distinctly named as one of the few high level officials to support David during Adonijah’s coup.
-Also, the Cherethites and Perethites provided the military protection for Solomon’s anointing and coronation presumably under Benaiah’s direction (I Kings 1).
+- Benaiah is distinctly named as one of the few high-level officials to support David during Adonijah’s coup.
+Also, the Cherethites and Perethites provided military protection for Solomon’s anointing and coronation presumably under Benaiah’s direction (I Kings 1).

 Benaiah Helps Establish a New Kingdom

 Benaiah was pivotal in transferring the kingdom from David to Solomon.